Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 However, they eat any other fish that fit well into their mouths.

-They are territorial, so I advise that you decorate your fish tank with caves, which the Jack Dempsey fish can mark as territories.
+Anyway, these fish are territorial, so I advise that you decorate your aquarium with caves, which the Jack Dempsey fish can mark as territories.

 Break lines of sight so that they may not see one another from their territories.